 “I’d be interested in seeing how many bruises he has after you guys ‘get kinda rough sometimes.'”

-“Nah, that’d make me jealous,” Sano replied, pulling his gi tight shut across his chest to keep out the evening air, then pillowing his head on his raised arms (which motion reopened his upper garment almost completely, but it wasn’t worth worrying about).
+“Nah, that’d make me jealous,” Sano replied, pulling his gi tight shut to keep out the evening air, then pillowing his head on his raised arms (which motion reopened his upper garment almost completely, but it wasn’t worth worrying about).

 In the variegated sky, stars were beginning to peek out from between the sparse clouds, and Sano watched contentedly as they became more and more visible.
-He’d come to see if Katsu wanted to go drink somewhere, but knew his friend wasn’t willing to leave drying sheets unattended.
+He’d come to see if Katsu wanted to go drink somewhere, but knew well his friend’s unwillingness to leave drying sheets unattended.
 Not that they were technically attended right now; there seemed to be an acceptable radius of proximity.
 So Sano would talk to him here for a while and then go drink on his own somewhere.
 Or maybe go to the police station and harass Saitou about staying at work so damn late.

 Almost as if reading his thoughts — though in reality, of course, just belatedly continuing the conversation, “Why do you like that guy, anyway?”
 Katsu asked.

 “Why do you like Megumi?”
 Sano retorted.
-He’d long since tired of interrogation about his relationship with Saitou, and had taken to asking prying questions of his own in return — making use of the fact that Katsu had been developing a serious interest in the lady doctor and that his condition became discernibly (to Sano) worse each time he happened to meet her.
+He’d long since tired of interrogation about his relationship with Saitou, and had begun asking prying questions of his own in return — taking advantage of the fact that Katsu had been developing a serious interest in the lady doctor and that his condition became discernibly (to Sano) worse each time he happened to meet her.

 “None of your business.”
 Katsu always looked somewhat angry when he blushed; it was kinda funny.